Code of Conduct Article III: Student Conduct, Section C

 • Truancy: Unlawful absence without parental knowledge and/or permission; I-II

-• Weapon Possession: Possession of a weapon; II-III
+• Weapon Possession: Possession of a weapon, as defined in this Code; II-III